zwoefler/Testing-Environments/kubespray-test/README.md

 `watch -x kubectl get nodes`

+Login to the ansible machine: `vagrant ssh ansible-host` and change into kubespray. `cd kubespray`

 ### Adding a node
-Hot to add or remove a node using kubespray
+How to add or remove a node using kubespray
-1. Login to the ansible machine: `vagrant ssh ansible-host`
-2. `cd kubespray`
-3. Edit the inventory file `vim inventory/mycluster/hosts.yaml`
+1. Edit the inventory file `vim inventory/mycluster/hosts.yaml`
-4. In the section `all: hosts:` just add or remove a node and change the IP addresses
+2. In the section `all: hosts:` just add or remove a node and change the IP addresses
     ```
     node4:
       ansible_host: 192.168.33.50
       ip: 192.168.33.50
       access_ip: 192.168.33.50
     ```
-5. The previously created node `Node4` now must be added to one of the children-groups.
+3. The previously created node `Node4` now must be added to one of the children-groups.
 If you want to add `Node4` as a worker node, add it to `kube-node` group, like so:

 ```
 children: